utdata/rwd-mastery-assignments/austin-animal-center/README.md

 - `Intake condition` is another valuable field.
 We could see how many animals are sick, or nursing, etc.
 - `Animal type` is probably the most interesting category that readers can relate to.
 We'll definitely look at this.
 - `Sex upon intake` tells us both the sex and if the animal has been sterilized or not.
 Of minor interest, perhaps.
 - `Age upon intake` could be interesting if it were normalized on a standard unit.
-It's also a guess by ACC staff.
+It's also likely a guess by ACC staff.
-- `Breed` is also a guess by staff and not a very clean data field.
+- `Breed` is also likely a guess by staff and not a very clean data field.
 We should probably stay away from any serious analysis here.
 - `Color` much like breed is of limited use.

 ## Download the data from Socrata

 - From the [Primer page](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm), click on the **View Data** link to view the entire data set.
-- Use the Filter to get the most recent five FULL years of data, plus the most recent full month of the current year.
+- Use the Filter to get the **most recent five FULL years of data, plus the most recent full months of the current year**.
 Socrata is not intuitive when it comes to filtering dates, so use this example:
   - Use the Filter for `Date Time` and choose **is between**.
-  - For the start date, use 01/01/2015 because it is inclusive.
+  - For the start date, use the first day of the year you want, in MM/DD/YYYY format: 01/01/2016 because it is inclusive.
-  - For the end date, use the first day of the current month (So 11/01/2020 if November) because it is NOT inclusive. i.e., we want all the data from the previous month, but not the current.
+  - For the end date, use the first day of the current month (So 04/01/2021 if it's April) because it is NOT inclusive. i.e., we want all the data from the previous month, but not the current.

-> Note this image is old.
-Use the updated dates above.
+> Note this image below is old and the dates are wrong.
+Figure out the dates for your current time.

 <img src="img/filter-acc-data.png" width="320">

 - Go to the `Date Time` column and choose to sort by Ascending and then by Descending to make sure the actual dates capture are Jan.
-1 2015 to the last day of the previous month.
+1 2016 to the last day of the previous month.
 Adjust your filter if not.
 - **Export** as a CSV file.

 Use the resulting CSV file for the lesson below based on the tool you were assigned: